 The Crystal Life Spa is the Western style spa with massages and medical beauty treatments including Botox and the works.
 I didn’t avail myself of these, but there is the Crystal Life Cafe where we came one morning for freshly made juices and wraps (for a charge).

 The Palace is like a boutique ship within this large ship.
 Ideal for people who like all the dining and entertainment options a big ship offers but don’t want to hang out with the masses!

 The average size of the suites at 42 sqm.
 The two villas have two bedrooms each, plus lounges (yes plural), a spa pool and even a grand piano in the bow of the ship with forward vista views.

 Palace guests have their own pool away from the plebs and restaurant, although can also use the other pools and dining outlets throughout the ship.
 And the best part?
 Theirs is all-inclusive.
 If you choose to dine at the speciality restaurants in the main part of the ship (that every one else pays a surcharge for) you’ll have your own menu to choose from.

 You also get a beverage package (valued at A$600 for the rest of us) that entitles you to drinks at all the bars on board.
-You’ll go on private shore excursions, enjoy curated talks, try the whiskey tasting and the Penfolds tasting and have your own themed dinner nights – including the Palace Barbecue that we were lucky enough to get invited to – yes lobster!
+You’ll go on private shore excursions, enjoy curated talks and have your own themed dinner nights – including the Palace Barbecue that we were lucky enough to get invited to – yes lobster!